Letters Testamentary Vs. Letters of Administration: 5 CA Probate Differences

 • Filing an Inventory and Appraisal (Forms DE-160 and DE-161), verified by the personal representative and a court-appointed probate referee, within the statutory deadline.

-• Paying legitimate debts, taxes, and administrative expenses before making distributions to beneficiaries.
+• Paying legitimate debts, taxes, and administrative expenses before any distributions.

-• Acting impartially for all beneficiaries and avoiding conflicts of interest throughout administration.
+• Acting impartially for all beneficiaries and avoiding conflicts of interest.

 How to Obtain Letters Testamentary: Step-by-Step

-1. File a Petition for Probate (Form DE-111) with the Superior Court in the county where the decedent resided, attaching the original will and a certified copy of the death certificate.
+1. File a Petition for Probate (Form DE-111) with the Superior Court in the county where the decedent lived.
+Attach the original will and a certified copy of the death certificate.

-2. Provide required notices to all named beneficiaries, heirs, and creditors according to California Probate Code notice requirements.
+2. Provide required notices to all named beneficiaries, heirs, and creditors under California Probate Code notice rules.

-3. Attend the court hearing where the judge validates the will, confirms the executor’s appointment, and sets any bond requirements.
+3. Attend the court hearing.
+The judge validates the will, confirms the executor’s appointment, and sets any bond requirement.

-4. Take the oath and post bond if required, then receive Letters Testamentary (Form DE-150) from the probate clerk.
-Request certified copies, as they are needed for most third-party transactions.
+4. Take the oath and post bond if required.
+Receive Letters Testamentary on Form DE-150 from the probate clerk.
+Request certified copies for use with banks and other third parties.

 What Are Letters of Administration in California Probate?

-Letters of Administration are court-issued orders that empower an administrator to oversee estate settlement when a decedent dies intestate (without a valid will), or when a named executor cannot or will not serve.
+Letters of Administration are court-issued orders that empower an administrator to oversee estate settlement.
+The court issues them when a decedent dies intestate (without a valid will), or when a named executor cannot or will not serve.
+Distribution then follows the California intestate succession rules in Probate Code Sections 6400 through 6414.

 When Are Letters of Administration Necessary?

-An interested person, typically a surviving spouse, adult child, or other heir, petitions the court for appointment.
-The court may grant administration with or without court supervision depending on the circumstances and the complexity of the estate.
+An interested person petitions the court for appointment.
+This is typically a surviving spouse, an adult child, or another heir.
+The court may grant administration with or without full court supervision, depending on the facts and complexity of the estate.

 Authority and Responsibilities Under Letters of Administration